Frequently Asked Questions

 Pool House Lodge is available to book on Airbnb, VRBO, and directly through this website at poolhouselodge.com/book.
 Booking directly through the website avoids third-party service fees.

-Check-in is at 4:00 PM and check-out is at 10:00 AM.
-Early check-in or late check-out may be available depending on turnover scheduling — contact us to ask when making your reservation.
+Check-in is at 4:00 PM EST. Check-out is at 10:00 AM EST. Early check-in or late check-out may be available for $50 per hour, subject to availability — contact us to request.

 The minimum stay is typically 2 nights on regular weekends and 3 nights on holiday weekends.
 Minimums may vary by season.
 Check the booking page for current requirements on your dates.